 Nordic Ecolabelling encourages that test results to be sent to TMC (The Microfiber Consortium) as a basis for developing a rating system.

-$\square$ Test report showing that the requirement is fulfilled.
+Test report showing that the requirement is fulfilled.
+The analysis laboratory must meet the requirements in Appendix 1.

 O71 Dimensional changes during washing and drying

 Dimensional changes after washing and drying shall not exceed: